NSCN(IM): No peace talks under shadow of AFSPA; Shah statement "irresponsible" | Law-Order

 “No political talks will be meaningful under the shadow of AFSPA.
 Let human dignity take control and be made an integral part of the Naga political peace process,” the NSCN(IM) said in a statement here.

-The strongly worded statement of NSCN(IM), the principal negotiators in the Naga political dialogue with the Centre, also condemned the Union Home Minister Amit Shah’s statement in the Parliament on the killing of at least 13 coal mine labourers in Oting village of Mon district on December 4.
+The strongly worded statement by NSCN(IM), the principal negotiators in the Naga political dialogue with the Centre, also condemned the Union Home Minister Amit Shah’s statement in Parliament on the killing of at least 13 coal mine labourers in Oting village of Mon district on December 4.

 They described this as ''like rubbing salt and chili in the wounds of the Nagas''.